hazrmard/imgurPCA/docs/learner.md

 - lrf (func):
     A logistic regression function.
 Maps a 2D array of coordinates to an array of binary labels.

+- dtree (DTree):
+    An instance of base.DTree representing a decision tree.
+Populated after decision_tree() is called.
 ```

 ### Instantiation